AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 Dimensional Stacking is a technique for displaying multivariate data in two-dimensional screen space.
 This technique involves the discretization and recursive embedding of dimensions, each resulting N-dimensional bin occupying a unique position on the screen.

 + Important Attributes are kept on an outer level.

+## Q39: what is Tree Mapping in hierarchical visualization?

+### Tree Mapping:
+In Tree mapping, we generate data in the form of rectangles.
+Its simple idea is just like a tree in which we do screen Filling like we have a rectangular box and we keep placing small rectangles in it.
+The small rectangle means that we will see the root node then their child node and so on.

+### Proper Definition:
+Treemaps are visualizations for hierarchical data.
+They are made of a series of nested rectangles of sizes proportional to the corresponding data value.
+A large rectangle represents a branch of a data tree, and it is subdivided into smaller rectangles that represent the size of each node within that branch.